 2) Make sure the Z-S switch is not in the middle position.

-5) Some people have reported that the plastic pulley on their motor was loose.
+4) Check to see if the pulley on your motor is loose.
 If yours is loose you can fix this yourself by taking it off and putting a small amount of glue in the pulley hole (super glue or epoxy would work) and then put the pulley back onto the the motor shaft while the glue dries.
+If you don’t want to use glue then a piece of tape on the motor shaft can help hold the pulley on better as well.
+Here is a video that shows some more options.